Skip to main content

 Key Microbial Genera and Testosterone Metabolism

 Research has begun to identify specific types of bacteria that correlate with testosterone levels.
 While this science is still developing, certain patterns are becoming clear.
-A systematic review of existing studies has highlighted several genera that show a positive correlation with in men.
+A systematic review of existing studies has highlighted several genera that show a positive correlation with testosterone levels in men.
 These findings suggest that a gut populated with these organisms may create an environment more conducive to healthy androgen metabolism.

 • Ruminococcus ∞ This genus has shown a consistently strong positive correlation with testosterone levels.
 Members of this group are proficient at breaking down complex plant fibers into beneficial short-chain fatty acids.